Purushotham-Mani/2-link-Planar-Manipulator/README.md

+This repository has not been updated since the entry task because the research is still ongoing and has not yet been made publicly available.

 # 2-Link Planar Manipulator
 This project is part of my initial research work, focused on simulating a two-link planar manipulator.
 The ultimate goal is to implement a PD controller with gravity compensation to compute the torque required for the manipulator to follow a predefined trajectory.